cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 ```
 kubectl get clusterservicebroker <your-service-broker-name> -o yaml
 ```

+Where `<your-service-broker-name>` is the name of your service broker in Kubernetes (found inside the broker.yml file).

 You should see a section that looks similar to the following:
 ```